joshzelonis/CarbanakFin7Eval/README.md

 Q: Is there a more in depth analysis of this data anywhere?

-A: I recommend you check out my blog (https://medium.com/the-recovering-analyst) as I'll be publishing more details when I'm done coding.
-Sadly, there's only one of me, but that's probably for the better. :)
+A: I recommend you check out my blog on the subject of analyzing this years' results... https://medium.com/the-recovering-analyst/dont-let-vendor-exuberance-distract-from-the-value-of-the-mitre-att-ck-evaluation-b57a1ccab2a4.

 ## Thanks